Film Team

 Qudsiya Naqui

-Qudsiya Naqui is a lawyer, policy researcher, and activist based in Washington, DC.
-She is the creator and host of Down to the Struts, a podcast about disability, design, and intersectionality.
-She currently serves as Visiting Assistant Professor in the Immigrant and Noncitizen Rights Clinic at CUNY Law School, where she leads a project aimed at uncovering and addressing the challenges that disabled immigrants face in the U.S. immigration system.
-Qudsiya’s work is centered around access to justice for marginalized communities, including immigrants, people of color, disabled people, and those who face the legal system without a lawyer.
-She is committed to fighting for transformative change that will ultimately abolish systems of incarceration and economic oppression.
-Her work has been featured in Forbes Magazine, Vox, the Disability Visibility Project, and Oxford University Press.
-When she’s not working on her podcast, Qudsiya enjoys building disability community through adaptive sports—she sits on the board of the Metro Washington Association of Blind Athletes.
+Qudsiya Naqui is a lawyer and disability media-maker based in Washington, DC.
+She currently serves as Assistant Professor at the University of the District of Columbia David A. Clarke School of Law.
+She is also the creator and host of Down to the Struts, a podcast about disability, design, and intersectionality.
+Qudsiya is committed to leveraging media and the law to fight for transformative change that will ultimately abolish systems of incarceration and economic oppression.
+She was selected as a 2025-2026 USC Annenberg Innovation Lab Civic Media Fellow.
+Her work has been featured in the UCLA Law Review, Forbes Magazine, Vox, the Disability Visibility Project, and Oxford University Press.
+When she’s not working on her podcast, Qudsiya enjoys building disability community through adaptive sports.

 Ana Portnoy Brimmer

-Ana is a poet and freelance translator from Puerto Rico.
+Ana (she/her) is a queer poet, translator, and impact practitioner from Puerto Rico.
 She holds a B.A. and an M.A. in English Literature from the University of Puerto Rico, and is an alumna of the M.F.A. program in Creative Writing at Rutgers University-Newark.
+She's worked on the impact campaigns for LANDFALL (Cecilia Aldarondo, 2020) and UNSEEN (Set Hernandez, 2023).
 To Love an Island, her debut poetry collection, was originally the winner of YesYes Books’ 2019 Vinyl 45 Chapbook Contest.
 Que tiemble, a derivative work in Spanish, was published with La Impresora in 2023.
-Ana was awarded a 2023 MASS MoCA Fellowship for Artists from Puerto Rico and was named one of Poets & Writers 2021 Debut Poets.
-Her work has been published in The Paris Review, Prairie Schooner, Southeast Review, Sixth Finch, Sx Salon, Aftershocks of Disaster: Puerto Rico Before and After the Storm, among others.
-Ana is the daughter of Mexican-Jewish immigrants, resides in Puerto Rico, and finds hope in the poetics of dance parties and revolution.
+Aimer Une Île, a French translation of Que tiemble by Benjamin Haroun Montesano, was published with Editorial Pulpo in 2025.
+Ana is a 2024 Hedgebrook Writer-in-Residence Program Alumna, she was awarded a 2023 MASS MoCA Fellowship for Artists from Puerto Rico, and was named one of Poets & Writers 2021 Debut Poets.
+She’s the daughter of Mexican-Jewish immigrants.